 Subd.
-3. (c) Permanent Placement Petition and Trial for Child Under Eight (8) Years of Age Matters.
+3. (c) Permanent Placement Petition and Trial for Child Under Eight (8) Years of Age-Matters.
 A trial regarding a permanent placement matter not involving a termination of parental rights matter shall commence on or before sixty (60) days after the admit/deny hearing or ninety (90) days after the filing of the petition, whichever is earlier.
-In the case of a child under eight (8) years of age at the time the child in need of protection or services petition is filed, if the responsible social services agency demonstrates at the permanency progress review hearing required under Rule 42.01 that the parent is not complying with the case plan or out-of-home placement plan or visiting the child and that the permanency plan for the child is transfer of permanent legal and physical custody to a relative or termination of parental rights, a petition supporting the permanency plan shall be filed in juvenile court within thirty (30) days of the hearing under this paragraph.
-A trial on the petition shall be held within thirty (30) days of the filing of a petition in the case of a transfer of legal custody or within ninety (90) days in the case of a petition for termination of parental rights, and testimony shall be concluded within thirty (30) days from the date of commencement of the trial.
-Within fifteen (15) days of the conclusion of the testimony, during which time the court may require written arguments to be filed and served, the court shall issue its findings and order regarding whether the statutory grounds set forth in the petition have or have not been proved.
+In the case of a child under eight (8) years of age at the time the child in need of protection or services petition is filed, if the court determines responsible social services agency demonstrates at the permanency progress review hearing required under Rule 42.01, subd.
+1(b), that the parent or legal custodian has not maintained regular contact with the child as outlined in the visitation plan or is not complying with the case plan or out-of-home placement-plan or visiting the child and that the permanency plan for the child is transfer of permanent legal and physical custody to a relative or termination of parental rights, pursuant to Rule 42.04(a) a petition supporting the permanency plan shall be filed and served in juvenile court within thirty (30) days of the hearing under this paragraph.
+Pursuant to Rule 39.02, subd.
+1(b), a A-trial on the petition shall be commenced held within thirty (30) days of the filing of a petition in the case of a transfer of legal custody or within ninety (90) days of the filing of the petition in the case of a petition for termination of parental rights, and testimony shall be concluded within thirty (30) days from the date of commencement of the trial and whenever possible should be over consecutive days.
+Pursuant to Rule 39.05, subd.
+1, within fifteen (15) days of the conclusion of the testimony, during which time the court may require simultaneous written arguments to be filed and served, the court shall issue its findings and order regarding whether the statutory grounds set forth in the petition have or have not been proved.
 The court may extend the period for issuing an order for an additional fifteen (15) days if the court finds that an extension of time is required in the interests of justice and the best interests of the child.

 Subd.
 4-3.
-Termination of Parental Rights Matters and Other Permanent Placement Matters at 12 Months.
+Termination of Parental Rights Mattersand Other Permanent Placement Matters at Twelve (12) Months.

 (a) Admit/Deny Hearing.
-Pursuant to Rule 34.02, an admit/deny hearing shall be held not less than ten (10) days after service of the petition.
+Pursuant to Rule 34.02 subd.
+1(b), an admit/deny hearing shall be held not less than ten (10) days after service of the summons and petition upon the parties.